-[Section X.] (Section X, P. L.) And be it further enacted by the authority aforesaid, That the said president, managers and company shall erect permanent bridges over all the waters crossing the said route or track, between Lancaster and Harrisburg aforesaid, wherever the same may be found necessary.
-Swatara creek only excepted, and shall cause a road to be laid out fifty feet wide, and at least twenty-one feet in breadth thereof, to be made an artificial road, bedded with wood, stone, gravel, or any other hard substance, well compacted together, a sufficient depth to secure a solid foundation to the same, and the said road shall be faced with gravel, or stone pounded, or other small hard substance, in such manner as to secure a firm, and, as near as the materials will admit, an even surface, rising toward the middle by a gradual arch, and so nearly level, in its progress, as that it shall in no place rise or fall more than will form an angle of four degrees with an horizontal line, and shall forever hereafter maintain and keep the same in good and perfect order and repair, from the borough of Lancaster through Elizabeth-town and Middletown, to Harrisburg, agreeably to the route laid out by the said president and managers, provided that no turnpike gate shall be erected within one mile of either of the boroughs or towns before mentioned, neither shall any toll be demanded or taken from any person passing or repassing from one part of his or her farm to another.
+Section X. (Section X, P. L.) And be it further enacted by the authority aforesaid, That the said president, managers and company shall erect permanent bridges over all waters crossing the said route or track between Lancaster and Middletown aforesaid, wherever the same may be found necessary, Swatara creek only excepted; and shall cause a road to be laid out sixty feet wide, and at least twenty-one feet in breadth thereof, to be made an artificial road, bedded with wood, stone, gravel or any other hard substance, well compacted together, of a sufficient depth to secure a solid foundation to the same; and the said road shall be faced with gravel or stone pounded, or other small hard substance, in such manner as to secure a firm, and as near as the materials will admit, an even surface rising towards the middle by a gradual arch, and so nearly level in its progress as that it shall in no place rise or fall more than will form an angle of four degrees with an horizontal line, and shall forever hereafter maintain and keep the same in good and perfect order and repair, from the borough of Lancaster through Elizabethtown to Middletown, agreeably to the route laid out by the said president and managers.